BlockchainCommons/envelope-cli-swift/Transcripts/1-OVERVIEW-TRANSCRIPT.md

-  format (default)        Print the envelope in Envelope Notation. generate                Utilities to generate and convert various objects. proof                   Work with existence proofs. salt                    Add random salt to the envelope. sign                    Sign the envelope with the provided private key base. sskr                    Sharded Secret Key Reconstruction (SSKR). subject                 Create an envelope with the given subject. verify                  Verify a signature on the envelope using the provided
-                          public key base.
+  format (default)        Print the envelope in Envelope Notation. generate                Utilities to generate and convert various objects. proof                   Work with existence proofs. diff                    Work with envelope diffs. salt                    Add random salt to the envelope. sign                    Sign the envelope with the provided private key base. sskr                    Sharded Secret Key Reconstruction (SSKR). subject                 Create an envelope with the given subject. uncompress              Uncompress the envelope or its subject. verify                  Verify a signature on the envelope using the provided public key base.

   See 'envelope help <subcommand>' for detailed help.
 ```